eAccessibility

 My Knowledge Base

+I am currently the eAccessibility Consultant to California Libraries Learn.
 I began writing accessible HTML in 1999 for a nine library network of Braille and Talking Book Libraries under the supervision of staff who used screen readers to access the Internet.

 In 2020, I introduced a poll of key web accessibility success indicators.
 The poll was distributed on the Niche Academy platform where the audience is primarily public library staff.
 Over the next 20 months, 627 respondents reported on their library’s web accessibility practices.